jxyin0513/CapstoneProject/README.md

 # AsanaList Readme

-Welcome to the README for AsanaList! \
+Welcome to the README for Asanalist! \
 Live Link [Asanalist](https://captoneproject.herokuapp.com) \
-AsanaList is clone of [Asana](https://asana.com) that users can use it to manage their todo lists
+AsanaList is clone of [Asana](https://asana.com) that users can use it to manage their todo lists, which users can exploit it to manage their tasks using features and functionalities.
+There's multiple fun functionalities that I built very hard to make it user intuitive.
+Hope you can enjoy it!!!

 ## Installation